Biomass boilers: an introduction

 All wood fuels need more storage space than fossil fuels (oil or LPG).
 The three types of fuel most commonly used are logs, wood chips and wood pellets.
 Of these, the latter two can be used in automated systems and stored in a hopper.
 Logs must be manually fed into the boiler and they are less automated, so their efficiency is more dependent on human input.
 If the wood isnâ€™t adequately seasoned or contains too much moisture, or if the air supply is reduced too early, they will not burn as well and will create smoke and tar.

 If you donâ€™t have a hopper, you will have to load sacks manually into the boiler or stoveâ€™s feed system.
-How frequently you have to do this will depend on the system you choose.
+How frequently you have to do this will depend on the system you choose and remember it requires some physical strength.
 Not all suppliers are able to supply loose pellets.

 What size / cost for a biomass boiler?